thevirtuoso1973/COMP0016-Team26-Project-Site/content/evaluation/_index.md

 Overall, we believe our UI is _good_.

 ## Functionality

-The application we are delivering covers 100% of the MoSCow requirements.
-The code is readable, and the backend is easy-to-use and extendable.
+The application we are delivering covers 100% of the MoSCoW requirements.
 The application has been tested on users and the team and feedback has shown that NudgeMe fulfils the intended functionality.

+We proposed and delivered an innovative way to connect with others privately (through our network sharing architecture), which extended the scope of the original requirement.

 Therefore, we believe the functionality of our app is _very good_.

 ## Stability

+As we walked through and tested the application, we ensured that even minor rendering bugs (e.g., due to screen sizes), were fixed.
+In addition, although we have not migrated to using Dart’s null safety (due to it being released near the end of the project), Sentry’s remote error reporting allowed us to track and fix many null pointer issues.
+Therefore, the final application is very stable and does not suffer from any crashes.

+We believe the application’s stability is _very good_.

 ## Efficiency

+We profiled the mobile application using integration tests with Flutter.
+This provided us with concrete data to determine if the application UI rendered smoothly.
+(In this case, ‘efficiency’ would directly translate to a smoother UI.)
+Our results showed that we had average build times of less than 16ms, translating to a framerate of about 60 FPS.
+One area of improvement may be to perform more profiling extensive tests, as there are parts of the UI we did not test rigorously (i.e., analysing frame build times).

+For the back-end visualization, we were pleased with the GTmetrix score of a B, which is much higher than the previous version.
+Having Google Maps embedded in a webpage usually reduces performances noticeably, which is why a score of “B” is more than satisfactory.

-The performance of our map visualisation is very good.
+Therefore, we believe the efficiency of the overall system is very good.

 ## Compatability
 <img width="800" alt="ui 1" src="https://user-images.githubusercontent.com/55795994/111227051-e74e5500-85d9-11eb-9d31-b6dc1d35bf79.png">